2022–23 Northeast Conference men's basketball season: Conference matrix

 This table summarizes the head-to-head results between teams in conference play.

 All-NEC honors and awards

 At the conclusion of the regular season, the conference selects outstanding performers based on a poll of league coaches.
 Below are the results.

 Postseason

 NEC tournament

 Games were played between March 1 and 7, 2023, at campus sites.
-Teams were reseeded after each round with highest remaining seeds receiving home-court advantage.
 Merrimack won the tournament but was unable to represent the conference in the NCAA tournament, because it was still in transition from Division II.
 Instead, the conference's automatic bid to the tournament went to conference tournament runner-up, Fairleigh Dickinson.
 Ziggy Reid of Merrimack was named the tournament's MVP.